July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

 There are several benefits to landowners in an Agricultural District or Conservation Easement.
 The unimproved land in the district is exempt from real estate transfer, county, and school taxes.
 There are significant protections against nuisance suits for land in the district.
 Landowners are permitted limited residential uses.
 Permitted agricultural uses include but are not limited to: crop production, herd animal and poultry operations, horse operations, forest production, non-commercial hunting, trapping and fishing, and agricultural eco-tourism operations, as well as farm markets and roadside stands.

 Congress has enacted laws that may benefit owners of preserved farmland.
-An easement that is either sold at less than appraised value or donated to the Foundation may qualify the owner for a deduction for income, gift or estate tax purposes.
+An easement sold at less than appraised value or donated to the Foundation may qualify the owner for a deduction for income, gift, or estate tax purposes.
 Rules governing taxes are complex; owners should consult competent tax advisors on these matters.